 Depending on the patient, liposuction may also be used on the abdomen to improve the overall aesthetic result.
 Afterward, the belly skin that was lifted is then stretched back over your abdomen, and a new opening is created for your belly button.
 The newly smooth skin is stitched back into place, leaving you with a flatter tummy.
 In total, a tummy tuck can take anywhere between one to five hours, depending on the patient.
 It is an outpatient procedure that is done using general anesthesia, though for some patients, an overnight stay in the hospital may be required.

 Remember, a tummy tuck is a significant surgery, so following the post-surgery instructions to the letter is vital to ensuring a safe and successful recovery.
 Although discomfort and swelling are expected after major surgery, oral pain medication and compression garments can be prescribed for relief.
-During the first couple of weeks following your procedure, you will need to rest and take it easy, as the best results are achieved when the patient gets plenty of rest and limits their movement.
+During the first couple of weeks following your procedure, you will need to rest and take it easy, as the best abdominoplasty results are achieved when the patient gets plenty of rest and limits their movement.

 Walking around the house or light walks outside are encouraged, however, to help reduce swelling and prevent blood clots.
 Daily activities are also restricted initially – don’t lift anything over five pounds for the first couple of weeks, and sleep on your back – but your surgeon will let you know when you can get back to work and your daily routine.

 Much of the swelling should diminish within the first three weeks, and you’ll be able to see a more slender body contour, but it may take up to a year for your body to recover completely from a tummy tuck procedure, depending on the extent of the surgery or muscle repair.
 Most people see their final results in about three months, but whatever the case, it is important to be patient and aware of any other changes during this time.

 It is also essential to remember that while a tummy tuck can greatly improve your appearance, it is not a substitute for weight loss or an exercise program.
 Results are considered permanent, as long as you maintain a stable, healthy weight.
-If you are struggling with excess skin and flab on your abdomen that doesn’t respond to exercise or diet, you may be the perfect candidate for an abdominoplasty.
-Call Marotta Plastic Surgery Specialists today at 631-982-2022 and schedule a consultation to explore your options for a tummy tuck.
+If you are struggling with excess skin and flab on your abdomen that doesn’t respond to exercise or diet, you may be the perfect candidate for an abdominoplasty on Long Island.
+Call Marotta Plastic Surgery Specialists today at (631) 982-2022 and schedule a consultation to explore your options for a tummy tuck.